Evidence supporting the use of: Phenolic compounds

 However, while in vitro and some preclinical studies are promising, clinical evidence in humans is limited and less conclusive.
 Few randomized controlled trials have directly tested phenolic acids as isolated compounds for the prevention of blood clots in humans.
 Most evidence comes from epidemiological studies associating higher intake of phenolic-rich foods with reduced risk of cardiovascular events, which may be partially mediated by effects on thrombosis.
 Thus, while there is a plausible scientific rationale and preliminary evidence, the support for phenolic acids specifically as a treatment or preventive strategy for blood clots remains modest, justifying a moderate evidence rating.

-More about phenolic acids
+More about phenolic compounds

 More about Blood Clots (prevention of)